Health Encyclopedia

 Discharge Instructions: Having a Full Liquid Diet

-Your healthcare provider prescribed a full liquid diet temporarily for you.
+Your doctor prescribed a full liquid diet temporarily for you.
 You may have trouble swallowing solid foods.
-Or, you may have had surgery and not be ready for solid food or need to advance to solid foods gradually.
+Or you may have had surgery and not be ready for solid food or need to advance to solid food gradually.
 Here's what you need to know about this type of diet.

 Home care